fusion-energy/paramak/README.md

 ## Citing

-If you use the Paramak in your research, please consider giving proper attribution by citing the our [Publication](https://f1000research.com/articles/10-27/v1):
+If you use the Paramak in your research, please consider giving proper attribution by citing our [Publication](https://f1000research.com/articles/10-27/v1):

 - J. Shimwell, J. Billingsley and R. Delaporte-Mathurin et al. The Paramak:
   Automated Parametric Geometry Construction for Fusion Reactor Designs.